ess-dmsc/kafka-to-nexus/documentation/commands.md

 We strongly recommend that you do not use this repo directly but instead make use of the [*file-writer-control*](https://github.com/ess-dmsc/file-writer-control) Python library.

 Commands are sent through Kafka via the broker and topic specified by the `--command-status-uri` command line argument.
 Additionally, it is also possible to send a start-job-command to a "job-pool" topic.
-This topic is set with the `--job-pool-topic` argument.
+This topic is set with the `--job-pool-uri` argument.

 ### Defining a NeXus structure